HEY! YOU SEEM COOL, BUT I'M OUT OF STATE. CAN I STILL WORK WITH YOU?!

 Thrive Nutrition is a cash-based practice.
 As a fee-for-service practice, clients pay in full or their first payment at the time of the visit and any services purchased will be billed to you directly.
 However, many health plan administrators consider working with a nutritionist for diagnosed conditions and the purchase of supplements for diagnosed conditions to be qualified medical expenses under IRS guidelines for HSA and FSA plans.
 You will need to check with your health insurance provider to see if you qualify and they will be able to tell you what is required for you to use it.
 Lab work may be used with HSA dollars.
 Eligibility for reimbursement of Thrive Nutrition services is at the sole discretion of your health plan administrator.
 If you do qualify to use HSA dollars for a diagnosed medical condition, you can submit the cost of your services to your plan administrator by these following steps:

 - For nutrition services, ask your doctor to complete a letter of medical necessity or to write up a doctor's note that specifically identifies that the recommendation and expense is for treatment of the medical condition.
-For supplements, have your doctor fill out THIS form.

 - Attach a copy of your Thrive Nutrition sales receipt.